 a priori - (beforehand) & a posteriori (in retrospect) - Wiki's philosphy defintion; Kant's philosphical usage

 Aquarius - zodiac group, changes on Earth?; [ "Aeon of Horus" ]

 Arab - a view of the `Arab World' - from Jamal Khashoggi, his final article before being butchered by fifteen Saudi `intelligence agents'.

 aristocracy - big subject - here's a start point; reasons why aristocracies are corrupt/incompetent

 Arp - Halton, predicts anomalously high redshifts, especially obvious when paired with medium or low redshift objects; Arp on `science paradigms'; (see videoPt2 or go here for list)

 ascendancies - the phenomenon - more site chat; latest mention

 asteroid - ("star-like") - body smaller than planet; threat1, threat2, threat3

 asteroid threat - dangers & ice-core and treering evidence; early guess; guess2; guess3; guess4

-astrology - physics behind `Astrology' is more to do with alignments of planetary masses (`astro' was an understandable pre-medieval error); summary/re-cap; latest evidence
+astrology - physics behind `Astrology' is more to do with alignments of planetary masses (`astro' was an understandable pre-medieval error); early note; latest note; latest summary

 astronomy - astronomers' reports ; planetary alignment checks & predictions, serious astro-physics errors